 If you have a complaint about, or a suggestion for improvement of, the graduate program or of some aspect of Departmental functioning, we encourage you to make those thoughts known to us.
-We always strive for improvement and for facilitation of the educational experiences of students in the program.
-Talk with your advisor, supervisor, course instructor, the Department Chairperson, the Clinic Director, and/or the Online Graduate Program Coordinator about your ideas.
+We strive for improvement and facilitation of the educational experiences of students in the program.
+Talk with your advisor, supervisor, course instructor, the Department Chairperson, and/or the Online Graduate Program Coordinator about your ideas.